It’s an age-old debate: the sweet vs. the regular potato. Which should you be eating for maximum health?

 After all, people don’t eat “nutrients”.
 They eat food.
 They eat meals.

-So we work closely with our clients to see how scientific theories and findings manifest in real life — outside the lab.
+So we work closely with Precision Nutrition Coaching clients to see how scientific theories and findings manifest in real life — outside of the lab.

-Based on the available research and our experience with coaching nearly 20,000 clients:
+Based on the available research and our experience helping over 100,000 clients improve their eating habits:

-We recommend both potatoes and sweet potatoes to our clients, because we know that including both:
+We recommend both potatoes and sweet potatoes as part of a health-promoting diet, because we know that including both:

 - helps people feel psychologically satisfied and physically satiated;